kramergroup/volume-backup/README.md

 # What this image does

-When you execute this image, it will monitor the data folder's file system for changes (create, modify, add, remove) - recursively.
+When you execute this image, it will restore a data folder's file system from a [Duplicity](http://duplicity.nongnu.org/) backup.
-If a change is detected, it will wait for a 'quiet period' of N seconds, before initiating an incremental backup to the underlying store.
-Quiet period == no changes.

 This is an adaption of [yaronr/backup-volume-container](https://hub.docker.com/r/yaronr/backup-volume-container/) with the following changes:

-- No automatic restore after start
+- Only restore after start
-- Use environment variable BACKUP_URL for the backup url (e.g., `s3://s3.amazonaws.com/<bucket_name>/backup`)
+- Use environment variable BUCKET_URL for the backup url (e.g., `s3://s3.amazonaws.com/<bucket_name>/backup`)

 # Features